Apple and Will Smith move their new film ‘Emancipation’ about slavery out of Georgia to protest voting-rights law

 What’s more, some leading entertainment figures, including Tyler Perry, who runs a large studio in Atlanta, have opposed a boycott, saying it will hurt working-class Georgians.

-“As some consider boycotting, please remember that we did turn Georgia blue and there is a gubernatorial race on the horizon — that’s the beauty of a democracy,” he said in a recent statement.
+“As some consider boycotting, please remember that we did turn Georgia blue and there is a gubernatorial race on the horizon — that’s the beauty of a democracy,” Perry said in a recent statement.

-Before the pandemic, the Motion Picture Association estimated that film and television production supported more than 90,000 jobs in Georgia.
+Before the pandemic, the Motion Picture Association estimated film and television production supported more than 90,000 jobs in Georgia.